-Congrats!
-At this point you understand the difference between an idea and invention, realize your idea is patentable, determined the inventorship & ownership, developed goals, and hopefully, you learned you are not barred from patenting!
+At this point you understand the difference between an idea and invention, realize your idea is patentable, determine the inventorship & ownership, developed goals, and hopefully, you learned you are not barred from patenting.

 Now it is time to do both a patent search and market analysis to determine both the patentability and marketability of your idea.

 A patent search is a process for researching the database of existing patents to ensure your invention doesn’t already exist.

 A patent search helps you save both time and money by learning early on if your idea is worth pursuing.

 I recommend doing a patent search by yourself first (I provided a guide for you below) then after doing your due diligence, book a free consultation so an attorney can do a professional search.

 - Blog Article: How to Perform a Patent Search in 6-Steps (The Definite Guide)

 - Blog Article: Advanced Guide to Google Patent Searching

 We briefly talked about the patent success matrix in step 4 on how to patent your idea.

 Here we dive into it even further to further emphasize the importance of having a plan in place for making a return on investment.